 Sizing an off grid solar power system

-- Available solar resource: Is their enough unshaded area for solar panels to provide the required amount of power?
+Available solar resource: Is their enough unshaded area for solar panels to provide the required amount of power?

-DO NOT use electric heaters!
+Using electricity to heat is an extremely inefficient use of power whereas gas is very efficient for heating.
+For hot plates, ovens, even kettles we highly recommend using gas over electric appliances.
+For space heating DO NOT use electric heaters!
 Insulate the building well and if you must use heating use gas.
 For water heating use solar hot water systems or gas.

-the building well and try to employ cross ventilation, making use of natural convection and breezes.
-If you feel you must have air conditioning then keep it to small inverter split systems.
+Air conditioners use a lot of electricity.
+If possible try to use ceiling fans, insulate the building well, and try to employ cross ventilation, making use of natural convection and breezes.
+If you feel you must have air conditioning then keep it to smaller inverter split systems.

 Summer Power Consumption